mongoDB

 x: ObjectId();

-MongoDB also make it possible to store arbitrary javascript in queres and document
+MongoDB also make it possible to store arbitrary javascript in queres and document1

 {x: function(){}}